 - Said electric whip is illegal because it harms other players instead of their dolls, not just by some arbitrary rules.
 Also modding the doll is a part of the game.

-- In G Gundam, the rules of the Gundam Fight let the participants get away with murder - literally, in some cases.
+- In Mobile Fighter G Gundam, the rules of the Gundam Fight let the participants get away with murder - literally, in some cases.
 In fact, Rule 7 specifically says "Destruction of property on Earth due to the Gundam Fight is not considered a crime."
 Thus you get situations such as one fighter assassinating his opponents before their matches, rampant and obvious cheating, and the use of The Virus to enhance one's abilities to the point where they're effectively immortal.
 The only rule specifically established to prevent death says that fighters are banned from targeting their opponents' cockpits - and Laughably Evil President Evil Wong Yun Fat eliminates that rule in the Finals, using his privilege as the host nation's leader.

 - In Saint Seiya, by divine decree, of all of Athena's Saints only the Gold Saint of Libra is allowed to wield weapons (and indeed, nearly every part of the Libra Cloth is a weapon.
 Even its shields.)
 Doesn't justify the iconic Nebula Chain wielded by the Andromeda Saint, the Chameleon Saint's whip, the Auriga Saint's discs or the Cerberus Saint's morningstar.